MyIntervals/emogrifier/README.md

 selectors.

-## Install
+## Installation

-For install, you can use composer as below
+For installing emogrifier, either add pelago/emogrifier to your project's composer.json, or you can use composer as below:

 ```
-composer require pelago/emogrifie
+composer require pelago/emogrifier
 ```